 Account Interest Rate and Bonus Interest Rate

-The account interest rate and bonus rate are correct as of 18 December 2017 and are subject to change.
+The account interest rate and bonus rate are subject to change.
 They are also subject to Deposit Interest Retention Tax (DIRT) where applicable - DIRT rate is subject to change.

 The variable bonus is calculated at 0.20% Gross/AER on the average daily balance at the end of each day in your account over the calendar year.
 The account interest and the variable bonus rate (where applicable) are credited to the account on the 31 December of each year or the next business day.
 The Account must remain open as at the close of business on the 31 December in each year in order for the Bonus interest to be credited to the Account.